TrustTheVote-Project/CryptoWorkstation/README-CRYPTO-WORKSTATION.txt

 right-hand corner is a Firefox window that displays the contents of the HOWTO.htm file on the Desktop, which contains instructions on how to proceed with your intended tasks.

+To shut down the CW, click on the pull-down menu at the top labeled "System" and then select "Shut Down ...".

 ----------------------------------------
 Please send any comments or feedback to: